 Accounting for Accruals

 2.6.
-Financial statements for illustration #1 of accrual accounting
+Financial statements for the first illustration of accrual accounting

 The next step is to prepare financial statements.